-You must ensure the information provided in the application form addresses the following assessment criteria.
+You must address all of the following assessment criteria in the application.
 We will assess your application based on the weighting given to each criterion detailed below.

-The application form includes character limits - up to 6,000 characters (approx. 900 words) per field.
-The application form will not accept characters beyond the limit for each field.
+The application form includes character limits - up to 6,000 characters (approximately 900 words) per criterion.
+The application form will not accept characters beyond this limit.
 Please note spaces are included in the character limit.